Influence of social norms and migration on the well-being of persons with FGM

 Annalisa, psychologist at GAMS Belgium who provides individual support and runs community workshops with migrant women affected by FGM and other forms of gender-based violence, noticed that while many women fled their countries to put an end to violence, some of them had not fully identified the pain of FGM and how it affects them until they are no longer in their community of origin.

 The impact of social norms around women’s sexuality

-Sarah O’Neill, an anthropologist working in Belgium, has found, in research on women asking for clitoral reconstruction, that women’s expectations about their own sexual performance and beliefs about the causes of their lack of pleasure are fueled by damaging speeches and pornographic images primarily tailored to satisfy male sexual fantasies.
+Sarah O’Neill, an anthropologist working in Belgium, has found, through her research on women seeking clitoral reconstruction, that women’s expectations about their own sexual performance and beliefs about the causes of their lack of pleasure are fuelled by damaging speeches and pornographic images primarily tailored to satisfy male sexual fantasies.
 The result is a feeling of inferiority and humiliation / embarrassment regarding their FGM.
-Even women who have never suffered from specific health problems come to believe that there is something wrong with them because they have the status of ‘woman who has undergone FGM’.
+Even women who have never suffered from specific health problems come to believe that there is something wrong with them because they have the status of a ‘woman who has undergone FGM’.
 Read Sarah’s paper here : En quête de reconstruction identitaire (in French).

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».

 The project is coordinated by AIDOS in partnership with GAMS Belgium.

 The views expressed on this website are those of the authors and do not necessarily reflect the official policy or position of the UNFPA, UNICEF or any other agency or organization.